spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 **Spryker**
 1. Adjust deployment structure / CI: define the environment variables in Spryker CI based on the deployment files.
 2. Add new endpoints for stores and regions (Spryker owns DNS in AWS).
-3. Update the RDS configuration to activate multi-database feature
+3. Update the RDS configuration to activate multi-database feature.

 **SI / Customer**